Drinking Water Directive 2020: 2020 revision

 The Commission proposed to update the existing safety standards in line with latest recommendations of the World Health Organization (WHO) but also sets an obligation for EU countries to improve access to safe drinking water for all, and more specifically to vulnerable and marginalised groups.
 It aimed for more environment protection, the development of a circular economy and adaptation to climate change.
 The water sector accounts for 3.5% of the electricity consumption.
 At local level, power charges make up between 30 and 50% of municipalities' bills, which are easily passed on to consumers who usually have no alternative suppliers.
 In addition to that, the Commission revealed that Europe has a massive issue around water leakage.
 According to their analysis, the average leakage rate in Europe stands at 23% of treated water.
 The commission's solution to address this issue has been to include transparency requirements for the biggest water suppliers to publish information on their water leakage and energy consumption.

 The recast Directive entered into force on 12 January 2021, with Member State now having two years for its implementation.
 The new directive replaces the Council Directive 98/83/EC of 3 November 1998.
+The Directive contains additional restrictions on the presence of potentially dangerous compounds in water meant for human consumption (polyfluoroalkyl substances and EDCs).